 Policy [overarching Our Plan/Local Plan outcome] Policy Outcomes Indicators Target Implementation / Delivery Mechanism Lead Agency Timescale Trigger Point/Remedial actions SD7: Flood and Water Management [1,2,3] To minimise the vulnerability to climate change To ensure development is not at risk from flooding To ensure development does not increase flood risk.
-To improve water quality No. of proposals approved in areas at risk of flooding contrary to Environment Agency advice Quality of water bodies Ø Meet or exceed minimum standard for bathing water quality Determination of Planning Applications Determination Drainage Applications.
+To improve water quality No. of proposals approved in areas at risk of flooding contrary to Environment Agency advice Quality of water bodies Meet or exceed minimum standard for bathing water quality Determination of Planning Applications Determination Drainage Applications.
 RCBC Developers Environment Agency Northumbrian Water Ltd On-going [annually through AMR and over medium term period] Plan, monitor and manage through AMR.
 Review policy if considered that inappropriate development is being delivered.
-LS I: Urban Spatial Strategy [1,2,3] To develop a significant area of housing at Low Grange Farm To improve the older housing areas of South Bank and Grangetown To develop a mix of housing on a number of sites throughout the urban area To strengthen Low Grange District Centre and support and safeguard improvements to the other centres Provide for Gypsy and Traveller Accommodation No. of houses permitted/developed Vacant dwellings by area No. type and tenure of new homes developed No. and floorspace of retail developments and other town centre uses permitted/developed in centre/developed in centre/developed in centre/developed No. of Gypsy and Traveller pitches provided/occupied In accordance with H3 N/A In accordance with H2 and H3 Sequential approach to development Less than 9% Less than 6% in poor/very poor condition Provision in accordance with H7 Local Plan Regeneration Masterplan Determination of Planning Applications Empty Homes to Happy Homes to Happy Homes to Happy Homes to social rented housing through investment by RPs Commercial retail development RCBC RPs Private house builders Commercial developers Private sector DfT On-going [annually through AMR and over medium term period] Plan, monitor, and manage through AMR.
+LS1: Urban Spatial Strategy [1,2,3] To develop a significant area of housing at Low Grange Farm To improve the older housing areas of South Bank and Grangetown To develop a mix of housing on a number of sites throughout the urban area To strengthen Low Grange District Centre and support and safeguard improvements to the other centres Provide for Gypsy and Traveller Accommodation No. of houses permitted/developed Vacant dwellings by area No. type and tenure of new homes developed No. and floorspace of retail developments and other town centre uses permitted/developed in centre/out of centre No. of vacant shops Visual appearance of shopfronts No. of Gypsy and Traveller pitches provided/occupied In accordance with H3 N/A In accordance with H2 and H3 Sequential approach to development Less than 9% Less than 6% in poor/very poor condition Provision in accordance with H7 N/A Local Plan Regeneration Masterplan Determination of Planning Applications Empty Homes to Happy Homes Improvement of social rented housing through investment by RPs Commercial retail development RCBC Private house builders Commercial developers Private sector DfT On-going [annually through AMR and over medium term period] Plan, monitor, and manage through AMR.
 Review policy if necessary.